vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/a-heuristic-approach-to-debugging.md

 tools.
 Here, we present some common tests and tools for each source:

 1. **DNS** - The command

     ```sh
     nc -vz <ip-of-dns> 53
     ```

-    can be used to check
-connectivity to a DNS server.
+    This can be used to check connectivity to a DNS server.
 Alternatively, using `ping <fqdn>` can also be used to check if a hostname can be resolved, which is usually indicated on the first line of the ping output.
 Other similar tools, such as `dig`, `nslookup` or `host` commands can be used to test access to DNS or if the DNS server can resolve a hostname.
 Do be aware of DNS caching of results that maybe stale.
 While it is not possible to change the caching behaviour of a DNS, this could be alleviated with,

     ```sh
     dig example.com +trace
     ```